 10 Places to Visit in Downtown St. Louis Before a Cardinals Game

-Though it may be another five-plus months before we have another Red October, there is much to enjoy when you head into Downtown St. Louis for a game.
+When you’re headed into Downtown St. Louis for a game, make an evening of it and take advantage of all food and entertainment the area has on offer.
 Whether you’re looking to camp out on a stool with a chilled beer, listen to live music, dance or treat yourself to a meal from a James Beard Award-winning chef, keep reading to discover more about our favorite picks near Busch Stadium.

 Dubbed “St. Louis’ Original Baseball Bar,” Paddy O’s is your classic sports bar where you can grab a beer to watch the game or swing by to talk through highlights with the team’s most devoted fans.
 Located right next to the stadium, this venue has three floors, several TVs, bar eats and plenty of parking.
 It’s the perfect pre- or post-game hangout.

 Atop the Hilton St. Louis at the Ballpark, just minutes from Busch Stadium, sits Three Sixty, an elegant rooftop bar and lounge with incredible views of the Arch and the rest of the city.
-Come here for a more refined atmosphere to enjoy delicious drinks and eats from the Three Sixty bar, or an upscale dinner from the neighboring restaurant, Cielo.
+Come here for a more refined atmosphere to enjoy delicious drinks and eats.

 Broadway Oyster Bar

-The Broadway Oyster Bar is a true favorite among Cardinal fans as a gathering spot before or after the game.
-The locale features live jazz and blues music daily, which you can enjoy on the outdoor patio while trying out the menu’s roundup of Cajun-inspired eats.
+The Broadway Oyster Bar is a true favorite among Cardinal fans as a gathering spot before (or after) the game.
+The locale features conversation-starter kitschy decor and live jazz and blues music daily.
+On a warm day, you can enjoy on the outdoor patio while trying out the menu’s roundup of Cajun-inspired eats.

 The perfect must-visit spot on a beautiful day, Citygarden has become a Downtown favorite since its establishment in 2009.
 What was once two empty blocks was transformed into a green space, sculpture park and large fountain—so bring your swimsuit, especially on a hot day.
-Splash around in the water and enjoy the foliage before or after the game.
+Splash around in the water and enjoy the foliage before or after the game and enjoy a snack from the Kaldi’s location within the park.

 Crafted by well-known St. Louis restaurateur David Bailey, Baileys’ Range dishes out perfectly crafted artisan burgers made from 100-percent grass-fed Missouri beef.
 Classic burger-lovers will be satisfied with the hamburger or cheeseburger, but adventurous diners can try out specials like the beef-cake burger: glazed pulled short ribs, beef patty, three-cheese fried-polenta cake and arugula.

 For an elegant evening of eating, drinking and testing your luck at the casino, Lumière Place is an upscale environment where you can relax at the end of a long day, or treat yourself to a stay at the luxurious Four Seasons Hotel.
-The entertainment center is also located a few blocks from the historic Laclede’s Landing, where a smattering of former warehouses have been transformed into bars, restaurants and shops.
-Lumière Place is also connected by the Lumière Link tunnel to The Dome at America’s Center, America’s Center Convention Complex and Downtown business district, beginning in Baer Plaza.
+For upscale dining with a view of the arch, try James Beard Award-winning Chef Gerard Craft’s Cinder House, which centers wood-fired meat and vegetable dishes.
+Lumière Place is located also a few blocks from the historic Laclede’s Landing, where a smattering of former warehouses have been transformed into bars, restaurants and shops.
+To get around downtown, use the Lumière Link tunnel to The Dome at America’s Center, America’s Center Convention Complex and Downtown business district, beginning in Baer Plaza.

-This post has been brought to you in part by Downtown STL, Inc. Thank you for supporting the companies that keep ALIVE growing.
+This post has been brought to you in part by Downtown STL, Inc. Thank you for supporting the companies that keep ALIVE and Guided growing.

 Cover image courtesy of Attilio D’Agostino.